postmanlabs/labs-docs/src/pages/docs/publishing-your-api/documenting-your-api.md

 ## Next steps

-Learn more about [authoring your docs](/docs/publishing-your-api/authoring-your-documentation/) with Postman's built-in editing tools, [publishing your docs](/docs/publishing-your-api/publishing-your-docs/) to make them publicly available, and the various ways to [view documentation](/docs/publishing-your-api/viewing-documentation/).
+Now that you know how to generate API documentation in Postman, you can edit and format the docs and publish them.

+- To learn more about editing and formatting your documentation, visit [Authoring your docs](/docs/publishing-your-api/authoring-your-documentation/).
+- To learn how to make your documentation publicly available, visit [Publishing your docs](/docs/publishing-your-api/publishing-your-docs/).